-Note that by weak duality theorem $b^T y \ge c^T x$, so with the inequality above this gives the desired equality.
+Note that by weak duality theorem $b^T y \ge c^T x$ , so with the inequality above this gives the desired equality.
 Every feasible solution to this problem is an optimal solution.
 The ellipsoid algorithm works on this feasibility problem as follows:

 - 1. If there is a feasible solution to the problem, then there is a basic feasible solution.
-Any basic solution is contained in a sphere (ellipsoid) of radius $n2^{\log L}$, where L is the largest subdeterminant of the augmented constraint matrix. - 2.
+Any basic solution is contained in a sphere (ellipsoid) of radius $n\Delta$ , where $\Delta$ is the largest subdeterminant of the augmented constraint matrix. - 2.
 Check if the center of the ellipsoid is feasible.
 If yes, we are done.
-Otherwise, find a constraint that has been violated. - 3.
+If the number of iterations has exceeded the set limit, K, stop, output "infeasible".
+Otherwise, find a constraint that is violated at the center. - 3.
 This violated constraint specifies a hyperplane through the center and a half ellipsoid that contains all the feasible solutions. - 4.
 Reduce the search space to the smallest ellipsoid that contains the feasible half ellipsoid. - 5.
 Repeat the algorithm at the center of the new ellipsoid.

 Obviously this algorithm is not complete.
 How do we know when to stop and decide that the feasible set is empty?
-It's proved that the volume of the ellipsoids scales down in each iteration by a factor of about $e^{-1/2(n+1)}$, where n is the number of linearly independent constraints.
-Also note that a basic feasible solution only lies on a grid of mesh length $(L(L-1))^{-1}$.
-Because when we write a component of a basic feasible solution as the quotient of two integers, the denominator cannot exceed L (by Cramer's Rule).
-Therefore the component-wise difference of two basic feasible solutions can be no less than $(L(L-1))^{-1}$.
-Given this, it can be shown that the convex hull of basic feasible solutions has volume of at least $2^{-(n+2)L}$.
-While the volume of the original search space is $2 \times n^2 L^2$.
-Therefore the algorithm terminates in $O(n^2 \log L)$ iterations.
-The ellipsoid method is the first polynomial time algorithm for linear programming problems.
-However, it is not very efficient in practice.
+It is proved that the volume of the ellipsoids scales down in each iteration by a factor of about $e^{-1/2(n+1)}$ , where n is the number of linearly independent constraints.
+Also note that a basic feasible solution only lies on a grid of mesh length $(\Delta(\Delta-1))^{-1}$ .
+This is because when we write a component of a basic feasible solution as the quotient of two integers, the denominator cannot exceed $\Delta$ (by Cramer's Rule).
+Therefore the component-wise difference of two basic feasible solutions can be no less than $(\Delta(\Delta - 1))^{-1}$ .
+Given this, it can be shown that the convex hull of basic feasible solutions has volume of at least $\frac{1}{2^{n+2}\Delta^{n+2}}$ .
+While the volume of the original search space has volume $O(n^n\Delta^n)$ .